October Democratic Presidential Debate Will Take Place On One Night

 “There’s been a lack of transparency in that whole process about which polls are selected, which aren’t, which they’re seeing as qualifying, which ones are actually polling,” she said, per The Hill.

-As of now, it’s unclear what the debate lineup will be, although typically the higher-polling candidates are positioned to the center of the stage and the lesser to the outside.
-If this format remains the same, Biden, Warren, Sanders, Buttigieg, Harris, and Yang are the top six candidates and will thus be positioned in the center with the remaining candidates on the outside.
-Castro and Gabbard would occupy the outermost positions given they have the lowest polling averages.
+As of now, the debate lineup is unclear, although typically the higher-polling candidates are positioned to the center of the stage and the lesser to the outside.
+If this format remains the same, Biden, Warren, Sanders, Buttigieg, Harris, and Yang are the top six candidates and will thus be positioned in the center with the remaining candidates take their place on either side of those contenders.
+In that scenario, Castro and Gabbard will occupy the outermost positions given the two candidates possess the lowest polling averages.